vinay-raghava/to-do-list/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

+## Features that can be implemented in future

+- Authorization can be done by which we can store user specific to do list in backend.
+- Connect to a backend database and store and retrieve the to do list for persistence of data
+- Localization

+## Fixes to be done in future

+- Font issues can be fixed.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.